Skip to main content

 Internet Connection

-• Recommended Internet speeds: 50-100 mpbs download, 5-10 mbps upload; Internet speed test on local servers (click here).
+• Recommended Internet speeds: 50 or higher mpbs downloads, 5 or higher mbps uploads; Internet speed test on local servers (click here).
 Internet speed test on remote servers (click here).

-• Fast, stable wired network connection: the best option, especially for critical tasks such as exams/quizzes, assignments and uploading/streaming large files & multimedia.
+• Fast, stable wired network connection: the best option, especially for critical tasks such as quizzes, assignments and Kaltura video uploading.

 • UFV's student computer labs offer very fast, stable wired connections: Abbotsford campus - G210, G181, A302 & Building D's second floor; CEP campus - inside the library.